Physical Fitness Test (PT's)

-You will receive detailed instruction prior to beginning the PAT test on what is allowed and what is a disqualifier.
+You will receive detailed instruction prior to beginning the fitness test on what is allowed and what is a disqualifier.
 For some activities, you may be allowed a second or a third attempt, while others activities must be passed the first time.
 The test is timed and there will be a timed cut-off score.

 Secondly, there are components of the fitness ability test.
-Again, each department has the right to decide how many and which components to include in its fitness-based PAT.
+Again, each non-Civil Service police department has the right to decide how many and which components to include in its fitness-based PAT.

 The most common ones, however, include:

 Additional strength assessment –trigger pull, arm ergo-meter, sit/reach extensions

 In order to pass the test, the candidate needs to perform each activity according to a given standard.
 There is usually a scale that shows the expected results depending on age and gender.
 Respectively, there is a score table that shows how many scores you receive depending on your performance.
 The candidates must fulfill each activity otherwise they are disqualified.
 In some cases, there is a certain amount of points that need to be reached in order for the candidate to be successful but in general it is a pass/fail test.